zwqStella/test-helloword-raw/README.md

 A junit test case was added, but I decided to keep the old python file.

-Sept 5 edit: I've reajust the project under the instruction.
+Sept 5 edit: Adjust the project under the instruction.

  - - -
  author: zwqStella